 To get the big picture, it is sometimes nice to get a side by side view of all changes.
 If you have the screen real estate and are not using the assistant editor to display related files, you can turn on the side by side change comparison in Xcode.

 Finding bugs is hard, finding memory bugs is a magnitude harder.
 Simply because a memory bug often causes mischief at a location in the program that is unrelated to where the actual bug is.

 For years valgrind was my tool of choice to find these elusive bugs.
 It works, but it slows down the execution time.
-So much, that running it every time during testing in the development cycle becomes unfeasible.
-Thus, memory bugs have a tendency to remain in the code until a much later stage, at which point finding them becomes even harder.
+So much, that running it every time during testing in the development cycle becomes infeasible.
+Thus, memory bugs tend to remain in the code until a much later stage, at which point finding them becomes even harder.

-Xcode elevates unit testing to the level of a first class citizen.
+Xcode elevates unit testing to the level of a first-class citizen.
 It takes a few clicks to set up the environment, eliminating any work but writing the actual code for the test.
 One great feature that comes with the integrated unit testing is the code coverage tool.
-Running the unit tests will mark in the editor the number of times a certain block is executed and highlight the portions of the code that have not been executed at all.
+Running the unit tests will mark in the editor the number of times a particular block is executed and highlight the portions of the code that have not been executed at all.

 Early on I hinted that programmers are opinionated and like to set up their programming environment just right.
 The developers of Xcode realized that and provided hooks to extend Xcode to allow everyone to change the look and feel and add the tools they would like to see in a programming environment.
 I found that one great way to utilize the many extensions that have been written and made available for everyone is Alcatraz.
 Alcatraz adds a menu item to Xcode that makes it ridiculously easy to discover and install plugins for Xcode.